The Office of Juvenile Justice and Delinquency Prevention joins communities nationwide in observing April as Child Abuse Prevention Month.

-In fiscal year 2020, the Office awarded $39.8 million in projects and training for the Victims of Child Abuse Act program—including more than $23 million for OJJDP-supported Children’s Advocacy Centers, $2.5 million for the training of child abuse professionals, and more than $3.1 million for the training of judicial and court personnel.
+In fiscal year 2021, the Office awarded $43.18 million in projects and training for the Victims of Child Abuse Act program—including more than $21 million for OJJDP-supported Children's Advocacy Centers (CACs), and more than $3 million for the training of judicial and court personnel.
+Also in 2021, OJJDP awarded $7 million under the Strategies to Support Children Exposed to Violence to enhance support services for children exposed to violence.

 - Child Physical Abuse: A Guide to the CAC Response